GreenVeggi/Thoth/pages/property rights.md

 - Kind of social [[institutions]] that govern management of [[natural resources]] and [[ecosystem]]s. #definition
 	- Hanna, S., Folke, C. and Mäler, K.-G. (Eds.)
 1996. _Rights to Nature: Ecological, Economic, Cultural, and Political Principles of Institutions for the Environment_.
 Island Press, Washington D.C. #hannaRightsNatureEcological1996
 - Bundles of entitlements defining owners' rights and duties in the use of a particular resource.
 	- Hanna, S., & Munasinghe, M. (Eds.).
-(1995).
-Property rights and the environment: Social and ecological issues.
+(1995). _Property rights and the environment: Social and ecological issues_.
 Beijer International Institute of Ecological Economics and the World Bank. #hannaPropertyRightsEnvironment1995